 His feet were hard-worn, painful to step upon, but he bore suffering lightly.
-Just ask the foot doctor at Lawrence Square who tendered to them not long ago and made them feel so much better if only for a short while.
-Ask the ladies at the salon on the corner who refused, with justification, to give him a pedicure even though he had the money to pay.
-Streetgirl laments lambasting him for leaving a trail of blood on the floor the night he slept upon the couch for the last time.
+Just ask the foot doctor at Lawrence Square who tendered to the damage not long ago and made Joseph feel so much better if only for a short while.
+Ask the ladies at the nail salon on the corner who refused, with justification, to give him a pedicure even though he had the money to pay.
+Streetgirl laments lambasting him for leaving a trail of blood on the floor the night he laid upon our couch for the last time.

-On the way home, placed out front of a duplex on her street was an oversized hand- bag, quilting tread torn and color faded and obviously left for someone like her who would appreciate it.
-Inside was a black sweater, a spring coat, a small scented pillow, and a pair of slippers.
+On the trek home she thought of how her friend would always bus it, throwing in a few nickles and dimes and riding the rest of the fee for free.
+Streetgirl preferred to walk.
+If not, paid full fare when riding the TTC, “that is what people give us money for,” she would tell him and he made enough of it to do so too!
+Sitting on the curb out front of a duplex and obviously left for someone like her who would appreciate it was an over-sized hand- bag, quilting threadbare and color-faded.
+Inside a black sweater, spring coat, small scented pillow, and a pair of slippers.
 She wished she could show it to Joe who never failed to marvel at such stories responding with a repetition of some of his many.